sosw/sosw/docs/managers/meta_handler.rst

 The setup script will create the table by default.

 MetaHandler can also be automatically initialised by classes, inheriting from ``Worker``.
-They will then write several events to the meta table as well.
-To enable that you have to provide these Lambdas with some details in the ``meta_handler_config`` of their custom config.
-And make sure they have write permissions for this table.
+They will then write ``'completed'`` and ``'failed'`` events to the DynamoDB tasks meta data table.
+In order to enable this feature, you have to provide ``'meta_handler_config'`` in your custom_config.
+You will also need to grant write permissions for this table to your Lambda.

 Config example: